cloudvista/vaa/readme.md

 ### Summary
 VA Application Analysis (VAA) is a first-ever analysis of VA's actual clinical workflows.
-VAA's cloud-based real-time streaming analytics approach to capturing workflow is a proven, deterministic, data-driven approach.
+VAA's cloud-based traffic streaming approach to capturing workflow is a proven, deterministic, data-driven approach.
 It is not notional or speculative, or based on manual human observation.
 VAA comprehensively captures all the traffic of all users and usage of Vista end-user applications (i.e. CPRS) across entire VA medical centers.
-VAA identifies, catalogs, and sequences every compoent of all VistA applications - every click, every menu, every template, every dialogue, every clinical reminder, every order, and every transaction - down to the millisecond.
+VAA identifies, catalogs, and sequences every compoent of every VistA application - every click, every menu, every template, every dialogue, every clinical reminder, every order, and every transaction - down to the millisecond.

 * VA clinical workflows incorporate over 30 years of accumulated institutional knowlege, governance, and congressional mandates, which are operationalized within thousands of VA- and veteran-specific care workflows.
 All of these care workflows are captured.
 * Veteran care workflows are unbique to the VA and must be preserved to meet the needs of veterans.
 Capturing VA's clinical workflows thus enables VA to seamlessly migrate to modernized commercial EHR systems - while preserving veteran-centric care.